 Its relatively competent nature, especially compared to disturbed lacustrine sediment, make it significantly more resistant to hydraulic erosion.
 It is however, susceptible to mechanical erosion by mass failure of fracture bound blocks during saturation/desaturation and freeze/thaw cycles.
 This failed material is subsequently eroded by streamflows.
 Under conditions of high stream velocities and discharges, lodgement till is a contributor of sediment.
 However, where the stream (particularly in tributary valleys) is against the valley wall and the hill slope composed of lodgment till is saturated, long-lasting exposures can be chronic sources of suspended sediment into the stream well-after a storm event.
-Reaches in many of the Schoharie tributaries are subjected to this phenomenon.
+Reaches in the Manor Kill and Bear Kill are subject to this phenomenon.
 Rain water and overland runoff contacting exposed banks can also readily entrain sediment from these units.
 For field mapping, a metal probe or stick can rarely be pushed into this unit more than 0.2 feet.